UBCEnvision/UBCEnvision.github.io/_members/Michael Byun.md

 year: 2020
 alumni_position: A Random Location (Touring the world)
 biography: >
-  Michael Dongwook Byun is a current second year Chemical Engineering (Co-op) in Process Option.
+  Michael Dongwook Byun is a Chemical Engineering (Co-op) in Process Option.
 He chose chemical engineering because he believes that checmial and biological processes can enhance our world in a much better way.
 He is interested in creating a self-sufficient world by developing chemical and biological processes that can be used in every household.
 Through UBC Envision, he is looking forward to learning how to design processes in real-life and improve their efficiencies.
 linkedin: https://www.linkedin.com/in/michaeldwbyun
 ---